parse-community/ParseReact/CONTRIBUTING.md

 ## Coding Style
 * Most importantly, match the existing code style as much as possible.
+* We use [Flow](http://flowtype.org/) and ES6 for this codebase.
+Use modern syntax whenever possible.
-* We rely on JSHint to standardize much of the formatting, such as keeping lines within 80 characters
+* Keep lines within 80 characters.
+* Always end lines with semicolons.

 ## License
 By contributing to Parse + React, you agree that your contributions will be licensed under its license.